The Hierarchy of HR Job Titles (With Average Salary)

 3. Update your resume

 Every time you get a promotion, reach a milestone, give a presentation or earn another accomplishment, add it to your resume.
-You should have a current resume ready to send to potential employers if better job opportunities arise.
+You should have a current human resources resume ready to send to potential employers if better job opportunities arise.

 4. Understand all HR jobs